duffylaura/Password-Generator/README.md

 ## Learning Points

--Connecting user input to variables in JavaScript -Using a "for" loop and adding the value at the end of each iteration of the loop to an exisitng array -Creating randomness in JavaScript, and learning about the lack of true randomness -Learning about different methods for shuffling arrays, including the Fisher-Yates shuffle
+- Connecting user input to variables in JavaScript
+- Using a "for" loop and adding the value at the end of each iteration of the loop to an exisitng array
+- Creating randomness in JavaScript, and learning about the lack of true randomness
+- Learning about different methods for shuffling arrays, including the Fisher-Yates shuffle

 ## User Info